What is an Individual Learning Objective

 By completing this course within 30 days, I will track promotional effectiveness by updating my promotions spreadsheet at the same time as I create my weekly summary report.
 I can then analyse the data monthly to determine what is working, and what isn’t.

 Examples of good and bad individual learning objectives

 Good examples of Individual Learning Objectives are:

-- At 30 days after this course I will have implemented and will use regularly, the following 3 tools into my category analysis; A, B and C.
+- At 30 days after this course I will have implemented and will use regularly, the following 3 tools in my category analysis; A, B, and C.

 - By <date> I will have saved <£number> by preparing properly for each negotiation because I will piggyback preparation onto an existing task with the same frequency.